 Pesticide Safety Education Program (PSEP)

-Each applicator will have from September to early November to fulfill their CEU requirements and return their CEU certificates back to Phillip Lujan, the Pesticide Safety Education Program (PSEP) Manager, in order for NMDA to process before the end of the year.
+Each applicator will have from August 9th to November 8th to fulfill their CEU requirements in order for NMDA to process before the end of the year.

 Please feel free to contact Phillip Lujan with any questions or comments.